 Gnocchi is one of the best foods to make ahead of time!
 Here’s how to store them for later use:

-Place gnocchi on a well-floured surface.
+- Freezing Gnocchi: Place the gnocchi in a single layer on a well-floured surface.
 Then, generously sprinkle more flour right on top of them to prevent any sticking.
-Once the gnocchi hardens at room temperature, transfer them to a Ziploc bag or an airtight container and pop in the freezer.
+Once the gnocchi hardens at room temperature, transfer them to a Ziplock bag or an airtight container and pop them in the freezer.
 Frozen gnocchi should keep for up to 3 months.

 Hot Tip: When you are cooking frozen gnocchi, boil them in smaller portions than you would fresh ones.
 Frozen gnocchi cool down boiling water, so it’s best to leave some extra room to prevent sticking.